QASTAnet: A DNN-based Quality Metric for Spatial Audio: Proposed method

 Two groups of participants took part in the MUSHRA test, one comprising 6 subjects who completed all 6 sessions, and the other consisting of 13 subjects, who only completed session~1.
 This allows us to evaluate whether the performance of the metric generalizes to a group of participants whose results were not used for training.

-The listening test tooks place in a listening studio of 40~m$^2$ with a ceiling height of 4~m.
-The background noise is below 15~dB$_\text{SPL}$ (NR15) and the RT$_{60}$ of 0.29~s complies with the ITU-R~BS.1116~\cite{noauthor_itu-r_2015-1}.
+The listening test took place in a listening studio of 40~m$^2$ with a ceiling height of 4~m.
+Both the background noise below the NR15 curve and the RT$_{60}$ of 0.29~s comply with the ITU-R~BS.1116~\cite{noauthor_itu-r_2015-1}.
 The signals are played through a dome of 29 Amadeus PMX5 loudspeakers arranged with a radius of 2.7~m.
 The loudspeakers are evenly distributed on horizontal rings at 5 different elevations: 4 at -22°, 12 at 0°, 8 at 25°, 4 at 60°, and 1 at 90°.
 For all rings, one speaker is placed at azimuth 0°.
 Ambisonic decoding is performed using the AllRADecoder plug-in from the IEM suite\footnote{\url{https://plugins.iem.at/}} with the maxrE method~\cite{zotter_all-round_2012}.
 The system is calibrated to ensure that 65~dB(A) corresponds to -30~LUFS for spatialized pink noise in the frontal direction at the listening position, and listeners can freely adjust the level by $\pm$~4dB.